-7.1 The Church authority: puts in place arrangements to ensure and evaluate its compliance with the safeguarding standards at a local level; produces a report on the level of compliance established through this audit exercise; notifies the National Board in writing of the completion of this annual audit report.
-7.2 The Church body produces a three-year child safeguarding plan that: outlines the actions that will be taken to keep children safe; identifies who is responsible for implementing these actions; specifies the time frame within which actions are completed; identifies the resources to ensure that the plan's objectives are realised.
-7.3 The Church authority invites the National Board to carry out an independent review of its safeguarding practice in relation to the applicable indicators of the seven safeguarding standards, in accordance with standard terms of reference at a frequency agreed with the National Board.
+- puts in place arrangements to ensure and evaluate its compliance with the safeguarding standards at a local level; - produces a report on the level of compliance established through this audit exercise; - notifies the National Board in writing of the completion of this annual audit report. - The Church body produces a three-year child safeguarding plan that: 7.2 - outlines the actions that will be taken to keep children safe; - identifies who is responsible for implementing these actions; - specifies the time frame within which actions are completed; - identifies the resources to ensure that the plan's objectives are realised. - The Church authority invites the National Board to carry out an independent review of its safeguarding 7.3 practice in relation to the applicable indicators of the seven safeguarding standards, in accordance with standard terms of reference at a frequency agreed with the National Board.